Jessewcs/Project/README.md

 Here's a video of running the application Inventory Item Manager and testing for possible unexpected user inputs: https://www.youtube.com/watch?v=wZwL82RWME0
 ## Testing
 To ensure the robustness of my Inventory Manager Application, I conducted extensive manuel testing through the terminal.
 I ran the application and intentionally attempted to break the program, testing with a wide range of numerous edge cases and unexpected user inputs.
 My approach to coding this application was defensively oriented, focusing on thorough error handling to maintain the application's reliability under any sort of inputs the user may throw at it.
-I have documented the outputs of my thorough testing via text vile with this submission.
+I have documented the outputs of my thorough testing via text file with this submission.
 By simulating a multitude of user interactions, I am confident that the application's functionality guarantees a smooth user experience.

 ## Missing Features / What's Next